Chart Color Schemes

 Residential development activity is lower than average in Roma Surrounds according to AreaSearch's national comparison of local real estate markets

-Roma Surrounds has experienced approximately 11 dwelling approvals per year.
+Roma Surrounds has received approximately 11 dwelling approvals annually.
 Over the past five financial years, from FY21 to FY25, a total of 59 homes were approved, with an additional 3 approved so far in FY26.
-On average, around 5.3 people have moved to the area annually for each dwelling built during these years.
+On average, around 5.3 people moved to the area each year for every dwelling built during these five years.

-This significant demand exceeds new supply, typically leading to price growth and increased buyer competition.
-The average construction value of new properties is $339,000, aligning with broader regional development trends.
-In FY26, there have been $5.8 million in commercial approvals, indicating limited focus on commercial development compared to residential.
-Compared to the rest of Queensland, Roma Surrounds has recorded elevated construction activity, approximately 22.0% above the regional average per person over the past five years.
+This high demand relative to new supply typically leads to price growth and increased buyer competition.
+The average construction cost of new properties is $339,000, aligning with broader regional development trends.
+In FY26, there have been $5.8 million in commercial approvals, indicating limited focus on commercial development.
+Compared to the Rest of Qld, Roma Surrounds has experienced somewhat elevated construction activity, recording 22.0% above the regional average per person over the past five years.

-However, this is lower than national averages, suggesting market maturity and potential development constraints.
-The recent building activity in Roma Surrounds consists entirely of detached houses, maintaining the area's traditional low-density character with a focus on family homes.
-As of now, there are an estimated 1002 people per dwelling approval in the area, reflecting its quiet, low-activity development environment.
-Population projections indicate stability or decline, which should reduce housing demand pressures and benefit potential buyers in the future.
+This maintains reasonable buyer options while sustaining existing property demand.
+However, recent periods have seen a moderation in development activity.
+Nationally, development activity is lower, reflecting market maturity and possible development constraints.
+All recent building activity consists of detached houses, preserving the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population count per dwelling approval is 1002 people, indicating a quiet, low activity development environment.
+Population projections suggest stability or decline in Roma Surrounds, which should reduce housing demand pressures and benefit potential buyers.

 Frequently Asked Questions - Development